 Glass stoves are an excellent aesthetic choice for modern kitchens, thanks to their sleek appearance and minimalist style.
-But the benefits go beyond looks—they're easy to clean in comparison to gas and electric stoves since they have no crevices for food particles to fall into.
-Because of its smooth, flat surface, it can also act as additional counter space when not being used for cooking.
+But the benefits go beyond looks.
+They're easy to clean in comparison to gas and electric stoves since they have no crevices for food particles to fall into.
+Due to its smooth, flat surface, it can also act as additional counter space when not being used for cooking.

 Retains heat well